Skip to content

 SYNOPSIS

-• --when WHEN When to play in 24 hour format NNNN - not specifying --when will result in the audo playing immediately
+--when WHEN: when to play in 24 hour format NNNN - not specifying --when will result in the audio playing immediately

 DESCRIPTION